 Week 4: Consolidation

 By the end of week four, you will not look transformed.
 You will, however, have done twelve sessions over thirty days, which is more strength training than most adults do in three months.
 The habit is now installed.
-Continuing for another month is what produces the actual changes you wanted.
+Continuing for another month is what produces the actual changes you wanted, and the next month will feel easier because the foundation is in place.

 What to Expect